Messi inspires Inter Miami to win against Porto at Club World Cup

 Inter Miami coach Javier Mascherano praised his side’s performance level against a side regarded as among the elite in Europe.

-“We were working really, really hard against a team that have a lot of quality and a high level, but today, we showed to the world and to ourselves that we can compete against any team,” Inter’s Argentinean manager said.
+“We were working really, really hard against a team that have a lot of quality and a high level, but today, we showed to the world and to ourselves that we can compete against any team,” Inter’s Argentinian manager said.

 “This match, the first half was very, very good, also.
 The players understood that they can do it.
 When we are together, when we are next to our teammates, we can do something amazing.”